Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

 It is known \cite{Gerst} that if $\B$ is developable then $Gr$ is a deformation of $\B$.
-Coupled with the results above one has: \begin{thm} if $\B$ has a left coalgebra counit, then $\B$ is a deformation $Gr$, which is a quotient of the free construction on $Gr^1$. \end{thm}
+Coupled with the results above one has: \begin{thm} if $\B$ has a left co--algebra co--unit, then $\B$ is a deformation $Gr$, which is a quotient of the free construction on $Gr^1$. \end{thm}